This game is expected to be rated PEGI 7

 The scope is huge with over 100 narrative events based on everyday decisions and big shape a unique story.
 Combine this with the wide cast of characters and in-depth narrative and you have game unlike many others.
 Along the way it deals with themes of inequality, isolation and even cosmic horror.

-Our experts have hand-picked the following similar games for you.
-These offer a similar way to play to A Place for the Unwilling or are games with a similar theme or topic.
+Our experts have hand-picked the following similar games.
+These are similar to A Place for the Unwilling in how they play or their theme.
 These are good alternative games to A Place for the Unwilling.